heinrich5991/libtw2/doc/snapshot.md

 Pre-agreed item sizes
 ---------------------

-This describes the 0.6 protocol of Teeworlds.
+The following describes the 0.6 protocol of Teeworlds.

 | `type_id` | `size` | name                   |
 | --------: | -----: | ---------------------- |